monxcode/teamlens/README.md

 # Pulse

-**Team Analytics & Productivity Intelligence Platform with Full Admin Panel & RBAC**
+**Team Management & Real-Time Collaboration Platform with Full Admin Panel & RBAC**

 ---

 ## Overview

-Pulse is a full-stack project management and team analytics platform built with Next.js.
-It provides teams with a centralized dashboard to manage projects, track tasks, monitor team performance, and gain actionable insights into productivity — all through a modern, responsive interface.
+Pulse is a full-stack team management and collaboration platform built with Next.js.
+It provides teams with a centralized workspace to manage projects, track tasks, collaborate through real-time chat, and monitor team performance — all through a modern, responsive interface.

 The application includes a complete **Admin Panel with Role-Based Access Control (RBAC)**, supporting 6 user roles with 40 granular permissions, comprehensive audit logging, and system management tools.
+Real-time communication is powered by **Socket.IO** with team chat, media sharing, typing indicators, and read receipts.

-**Why it was built:** Teams need a lightweight, self-hostable alternative to heavy project management tools.
-Pulse delivers the core functionality — project tracking, task management with Kanban boards, team performance analytics, and activity monitoring — with enterprise-grade access control.
+**Why it was built:** Teams need a lightweight, self-hostable alternative to heavy project management and communication tools.
+Pulse delivers project tracking, task management with Kanban boards, real-time team chat with file sharing, and activity monitoring — with enterprise-grade access control — in a single deployable application.

-**Who it is for:** Small to medium development teams, project managers, and administrators who want visibility into team productivity with minimal setup overhead.
+**Who it is for:** Small to medium development teams, project managers, and administrators who want visibility into team productivity and real-time collaboration with minimal setup overhead.

 ---